-De etails Mr Sam Goi Seng Hui Major Appointments (other than Directorships) Vice-Chairman of Envictus International Holdings Limited Vice-Chairman of JB Foods Limited Justice of Peace Singapore's Non-Resident Ambassador to the Federative Republic of Brazil Enterprise 50 Club's Honorary Past President Regional Representative for Fuzhou City and Fujian Province Senior Consultant to Su-Tong Science & Technology Park Honorary Chairman for the International Federation of Fuqing Association, Honorary Chairman of Ulu Pandan Citizens Consultative Committee Honorary Chairman of Dunman High School Advisory Committee Honorary President for Kong Hwa School Alumni Patron for Singapore University of Technology and Design- Advancement Committee Honorary Chairman for Nanyang Gwee Clan Association Committee Member of Tan Kah Kee Foundation Council Member for Singapore -Zhejiang Economic and Trade Council Council Member for Singapore-Jiangsu Cooperation Council Council Member for Singapore-Tianjin Economic and Trade Council ge sclose the following matters concerning an appointment of director, chief executive neral manager or other officer of equivalent rank.
-If the answer to any question Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner? b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-No c) Whether there is any unsatisfied judgment against him?
-No d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
-No e) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such breach?
-No
+Details Mr Sam Goi Seng Hui intments (other than Directorships) Vice-Chairman of Envictus International Holdings Limited Vice-Chairman of JB Foods Limited Justice of Peace Singapore's Non-Resident Ambassador to the Federative Republic of Brazil Enterprise 50 Club's Honorary Past President Regional Representative for Fuzhou City and Fujian Province Senior Consultant to Su-Tong Science & Technology Park Honorary Chairman for the International Federation of Fuqing Association, Honorary Chairman of Ulu Pandan Citizens Consultative Committee Honorary Chairman of Dunman High School Advisory Committee Honorary President for Kong Hwa School Alumni Patron for Singapore University of Technology and Design- Advancement Committee Honorary Chairman for Nanyang Gwee Clan Association Committee Member of Tan Kah Kee Foundation Council Member for Singapore -Zhejiang Economic and Trade Council Council Member for Singapore-Jiangsu Cooperation Council Council Member for Singapore-Tianjin Economic and Trade Council Council Member for NTUC Club Management e following matters concerning an appointment of director, chief execu anager or other officer of equivalent rank.
+If the answer to any question tive officer, chief financial officer, chief operating officer, a) Whethe bankrup which h er at any time during the last 10 years, an application or a petition under any ptcy law of any jurisdiction was filed against him or against a partnership of ne was a partner at the time when he was a partner or at any time within 2 years e date he ceased to be a partner?
+No law of a was a c director 2 years executiv er at any time during the last 10 years, an application or a petition under any any jurisdiction was filed against an entity (not being a partnership) of which he director or an equivalent person or a key executive, at the time when he was a r or an equivalent person or a key executive of that entity or at any time within from the date he ceased to be a director or an equivalent person or a key ve of that entity, for the winding up or dissolution of that entity or, where that is the trustee of a business trust, that business trust, on the ground of insolvency?
+No er there is any unsatisfied judgment against him?
+No fraud of any crir er he has ever been convicted of any offence, in Singapore or elsewhere, involving r dishonesty which is punishable with imprisonment, or has been the subject of minal proceedings (including any pending criminal proceedings of which he is for such purpose?
+No involvir or futur er he has ever been convicted of any offence, in Singapore or elsewhere, ng a breach of any law or regulatory requirement that relates to the securities res industry in Singapore or elsewhere, or has been the subject of any criminal dings (including any pending criminal proceedings of which he is aware) for such No